Madeline Martin

-Madeline Martin is an American author of historical fiction.
-She has published five novels: The Last Bookshop in London (2021), The Librarian Spy (2022), The Keeper of Hidden Books (2023), The Booklover's Library (2024), and The Secret Book Society (2025).
-Four of the novels are set primarily in Europe during World War II, while the other is set in Victorian England.
-All five books include themes related to the importance of literature.
+Madeline Martin is an American author of historical fiction and historical romance.

+Martin has published eight romance series, and six stand-alone historical novels: The Last Bookshop in London (2021), The Librarian Spy (2022), The Keeper of Hidden Books (2023), The Booklover's Library (2024), The Secret Book Society (2025), and A Time of Witches (2026).
+Four of the novels are set primarily in Europe during World War II.
+All her books include themes related to the importance of literature.

 Martin grew up in Germany as an Army brat.
-As of 2025, she lives in Florida with her husband and children.
+As of 2024, she lives in Florida with her husband and children.

-Publications
+Books

 The Last Bookshop in London (2021)

 The Last Bookshop in London: A Novel of World War II was published by Hanover Square Press in April 2021.

-The novel begins in August 1939 as Grace Bennet buries her mother, upsetting her every aspect of her life.
-With her best friend Viv, Grace decides to move from the English countryside to London, where the pair will live with her mom's friend, Mrs. Weatherford, and seek employment.
+The novel begins in August 1939 as Grace Bennet's mother dies.
+With her best friend Viv, Grace decides to move from the English countryside to London, where the pair will live with her mother's friend, Mrs. Weatherford, and seek employment.
 After failing to secure a job at the department store Harrods, unlike Viv, Grace attains employment at Primrose Hill Books, a small bookstore, despite her lack of interest in reading.
 As she tidies the store and begins to enjoy reading, World War II begins in earnest, including The Blitz, which destroys London.
 Many Grace connects with, including Viv, join the fight against Hitler, while Grace remains to care for the bookstore, eventually working to ensure the store and the books within are not destroyed.

 The Last Bookshop in London received positive reviews from critics, particularly regarding characterization and historical detail.

 Themes include the value of compassion and grit.

 The Librarian Spy (2022)

 The Librarian Spy was published by Hanover Square Press in July 2022.
 The audiobook is read by Saskia Maarleveld.

 The novel begins in the United States before the beginning of World War II and focuses on two characters: Ava and Elaine.
 Ava is a librarian at the Library of Congress who receives an offer from the United States Armed Forces to work as a government spy in Lisbon, Portugal.
-Elaine is in Occupied France, working for a resistance printing press.
-Throughout the novel, "Ava and Elaine find themselves connecting through coded messages and discovering hope in the face of war."
+Elaine is in occupied France, working for a resistance printing press.
+Throughout the novel, Ava and Elaine connect through coded messages.